The Benefits and Drawbacks of Adjustable Beds

 Set a Budget

 Setting a budget ensures that you find a dresser that balances quality with affordability.
-When choosing the right dresser, consider how much you’re willing to invest and research different price ranges to understand what materials and features you can expect at each level.
+When choosing the right dresser, consider how much you’re willing to invest and research different price ranges.
+For example, a Made Goods Dante dresser with faux shagreen fronts is priced between $2,500–$4,000.

 Dresser Maintenance and Care